-18 total hours lecture or 54 total hours lab per unit 0.30-6 Units Prerequisite: Employment in law enforcement or completion of ADJUS 5 with a credit grade
+18 total hours lecture or 54 total hours lab per unit .3-6 Units

+Prerequisite: Employment in law enforcement or completion of ADJUS 5 with a credit grade

-Advisory: College-level English, psychology and sociology
+Advisory: College-level English, Psychology and Sociology

 A study of new laws, court decisions, changes in law enforcement policies, and concepts designed to keep officers current in knowledge needed to carry out those duties.
 Course may vary with content presentation.
 Course subtitle describes content.
 This course meets the requirements for Advance Officer Training Certification by the Commission on P.O.S.T.
-May be repeated up to nine times.
+May be repeated.
 CR/NC